Eric-Spencer/GW-CybersecurityBootcamp2021-22/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting in-bound access to the network.
 - A load balancer intelligently distributes traffic from clients across multiple servers without the clients having to understand how many servers are in use or how they are configured.
-Because the load balancer sits between the clients and the servers it can enhance the user experience by providing additional security, performance, and resiliency.
+Because the load balancer sits between the clients and the servers it can enhance the user experience by providing additional security (DoS attack counter), performance, and resiliency.

 What is the advantage of a jump box?
 - A jump box is a secure computer that all admins first connect to before launching any administrative task or use as an origination point to connect to other servers or untrusted environments.